Warwick Bridge - over the River Eden, Cumbria

 1830-1836 Newcastle to Carlisle Railway, 6 mile length of track including the Wetheral and Corby viaducts.

 , living to an age of 79 and being a mother of 17!
-The Denton family then had quite and interesting history, click here to read about William Smith Denton's son Col William Denton'
+Many of his 17 children moved to Clinton, Illinois.
+A few fought in the Civil War.
+One died of disease soon after moving to Illinois and one made a fortune in California (see the link below).
+Two carried on their father's profession building railways in the Mid West.
+Another became a surveyor and treasurer in South Dakota.
+The Denton family then had quite and interesting history, click here to read more about William Smith Denton's son Col William Denton'.

 It is great to think that a Withernwick man became such a success in a rapidly developing world; he had a life far removed from those of most of the young men of the village at that time.